Military Service by Men named Pipes

 • Clayton Everett Pipes - (Jan 3, 1897 - Feb 4, 1974) Clayton descends from Joseph Pipes of SW Pennsylvania and through Daniel, Daniel and John Morgan Pipes.
 An Ohio National Guard unit in Mount Vernon became Battery E of the 134th Field Artillery of the Ohio 37th Division, the only group to go to the war as a unit from Knox county.
 Getting off to an early start on local training, it was mustered into federal service August 4, 1917 with strength of 202 men, sent to Camp Sheridan, Alabama, for training, and sailed for France June 28, 1918.
 It fought in three campaigns, on defense at Marbache and Pannes, and in offensive action at Bois de Bonseil.
 The Battery suffered no casualties during the war, but one man, George Gregory, was killed after the Armistice when a dud shell exploded during a battlefield visit.
 The battery returned to the United States on April 2,1919.
 Clayton married Melba Belter in 1922 and they lived in Knox County and raised a family of three children.
 A picture of Clayton.
 (The picture is of Clayton, Melba and Clayton Jr. taken about 1926.)

-• Thomas A. Pipes - (May 1895 - ) Thomas is a descendant of the North Carolina family of Hiram Pipes.
+• Thomas Asbury Pipes - (May 1895 - Nov 24, 1981) Thomas is a descendant of the North Carolina family of Hiram Pipes.
 He was born in Buffalo Cove, Caldwell County but was living at 12409 Maple Ave. in Cleveland, Ohio at time of his enlistment in December of 1917.
 Thomas was a member of various Aero Construction Squadrons during his service.
 The 406th and 412th Aero Squadrons and the 85th and 34th Spruce Squadrons along with a short time in the 21st Provisional Squadron.
-I am not sure if these units built aircraft or what their functions were.
-I will find out.
 Thomas was promoted to corporal in November of 1918 and discharged on 28 January, 1919.
+The Spruce Squadrons were active mostly in Washington State and Oregon to harvest Spruce used in the manufacture of military Aircraft for the US Army and for European Allies.
+An interesting article here

 World War II

-• Wylie Barrow Pipes - (1925 - ) Wylie is a son of William Windsor Pipes who served in World War I. He graduated from Southwestern Louisiana College and served in the 49th Armored Infantry Division.
+• Wylie Barrow Pipes - (1925 - 1990 ) Wylie is a son of William Windsor Pipes Jr. who served in World War I. He graduated from Southwestern Louisiana College and served in the 49th Armored Infantry Division.
 He was stationed in France, Germany and Czechoslovakia.
 His descent is from Windsor, Charles, James W., and William Windsor.
+He enlisted September 8th, 1943 In Louisiana and was discharged April 1st, 1946.
+He is a brother of Donald Green Pipes Below.
+The 49th Infantry Regiment was reconstituted in the Regular Army as the 49th Armored Infantry on 18 July 1941 and assigned to the 8th Armored Division.
+It was activated 1 April 1942 at Fort Knox, Kentucky.
+The regiment was broken up on 20 September 1943, and its elements were reorganized and redesignated as elements of the 8th Armored Division.

-• Donald Green Pipes - (Nov 15, 1922 - ) Graduated from LSU in Mechanical Engineering and served as a Captain in the Air Corps as a Pilot.
-He is a brother to Wylie Barrows above and his descent is from Windsor, Charles, James W., and William Windsor.
+• Donald Green Pipes - (Nov 15, 1922 - 2008) Graduated from LSU in Mechanical Engineering and served as a Captain in the Air Corps as a Pilot.
+He is a brother to Wylie Barrow above and his descent is from Windsor, Charles, James W., and William Windsor Pipes Jr. He was a U.S. Army Air Corps World War II veteran, serving from April 15, 1944, to May 22, 1946, and was a captain in the 22nd Photo Reconnaissance Squadron.
+During World War II, he flew reconnaissance missions over Europe in a P-38 and a P-51.
+The 22nd Squadron was part of the 8th Air Force and the 5th and 7th Recon Groups.
+They were stationed near Oxford England and took thousands of Aerial Recon photos during the war.

 • Donald Eugene Pipes - (June 19, 1912- July 28, 1944) was the third son of Mr. and Mrs. John Pipes, Whitestown, Indiana.
 After receiving his greetings from Uncle Sam, January 1943, Donald was inducted into service with the 431st Bomb Squadron, 7th Air Forces.
 Soon he was promoted to Staff Sgt. and received his flying wings.
 He was assigned to a B-24 bomber as tail-gunner.
 Donald flew many missions from his base station on the Marshal Islands, and was the recipient of the Distinguished Flying Cross air medal.
 The aircraft failed to return from a strike mission to Truk Island on July 28th, 1944.
 An eyewitness states just prior to the explosion, two parachutes emerged from the burning plane.
 The week of November 10th, 1945, radio news flashes told of finding 24 American Airmen on the Marshal Islands, believed to be of the 7th Air Forces, all suffering from malnutrition and amnesia, with no identification.
 Mrs. Pipes sent a letter to the Adjutant General seeking permission to visit the men and possibly identify Donald.
 Request was denied by the U.S. Government.
 Donald was the son of John William Pipes, grandson of Simeon E. Pipes, great-grandson of John B. Pipes of Tyler County, West Virginia and great-great grandson of Abner Pipes of Greene Co., Pennsylvania.
 The American Legion Post in Whitestown, Indiana is named the Donald E. Pipes Legion Post 410. ( Note: Lineage was corrected on 6/28/99)